jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 - one root-derived schema module is loaded and its schema rows are validated once at startup;
-- native fact tables remain loaded once and traversed linearly on invalidation;
+- native fact tables remain loaded once and traversed linearly on editor invalidation;
-- SmallS row batches and managed-list ownership already exist; and
+- native catalog batches and managed-list ownership already exist; and
 - RmlUi materialization remains bounded by viewport plus overscan.

 This is a structural expectation, not a measured performance result.
 Verification